 These credits make up the bundle:

 • three other required credits from the Ontario curriculum.
 Schools may commit to including a contextualized learning activity (CLA) for the sports sector in each of the three credits.
 In each credit, some of the course expectations are then met through the CLA.
 (Schools that do not formally commit to including CLAs are still free to offer them in one or more of the credits.)
-The three credits include:
+The three credits include one in each of the following:

-• one in science or business studies or social sciences and humanities (or a cooperative education credit related to the sector, which would be additional to the two cooperative education credits required in the bundle; see below);
+• Science or Business studies or Social sciences and humanities or an additional major credit or an additional cooperative education credit related to the sector, which would be additional to the two cooperative education credits required in the bundle; see below;

 • two cooperative education credits that provide authentic learning experiences in a workplace setting, enabling students to refine, extend, apply, and practise knowledge and skills outlined in the cooperative education curriculum as well as sector-specific knowledge and skills.